LaloGarces/DeepDream-Algorithm/README.md

 # DeepDream-Algorithm

-## In this colab notebook, I use Tensorflow to experiment with AI Art, in specific with the Deep Dream Algorithm.
-Use it at you wish, try it with your own images! 🙂
+## In this colab notebook, I use TensorFlow to experiment with AI Art, in specific with the Deep Dream Algorithm.
+Use it as you wish, try it with your own images! 🙂

-### I included some comments to understand what's happening under the hood; Hope you find usefull! 🙌
+### I included some comments to understand what's happening under the hood; Hope you find it useful!  🙌

 #### Important points to mention